Jinshi (The Apothecary Diaries): Creation

+Casting

-In the drama CD, Jinshi was voiced by Takahiro Sakurai with fellow voice actress Aoi Yūki (Maomao) describing the experience "like a harem".
+In the drama CD, Jinshi was voiced by Takahiro Sakurai with voice actress Aoi Yūki (Maomao) describing the experience as "like a harem".
 Takeo Ōtsuka replaced Sakurai for the anime series where he befriended Yūki. Ōtsuka was said to use multiple expressions in order to make his character more appealing.
-Yūki believed both Maomao and Jinshi suffered multiple changes after the first season's ending and looked forward to the second season. Ōtsuka enjoyed recording with Takuya Kirimoto (Lakan) based on their interactions.
-He further thanked the director for helping him in the second season to grasp more of Jinshi's characterization and revealing hs more childish side and felt he was "unfinished" due to he keeps changing.
+Yūki believed both Maomao and Jinshi suffered multiple changes after the first season's ending and looked forward to the second season. Ōtsuka enjoyed recording with Takuya Kirimoto (Lakan).
+He further thanked the director for helping him to grasp more of Jinshi's characterization, as the second season revealed a more childish side to the character.
 Megumi Han voices Jinshi as a child.
-In English he is voiced by Kaiji Tang as an adult, and Mikaela Krantz as young.
-There was backlash to one of Jinshi's smirk involving Maomao with Kaiji Tang apologizing for such part.
+In English he is voiced by Kaiji Tang as an adult, and Mikaela Krantz when young.
+There was backlash to one of Jinshi's more suggestive moments involving Maomao, with Kaiji Tang apologizing for the furor.

-Anime director Norihiro Naganuma said that Maomao shows a notable growth as a human in the first season when expressing her trauma in the final episodes as she talks with Jinshi about it.
-Naganuma also saw Gaoshun as a caretaker to both Jinshi and Maomao, able to tell about how close they became.
-For "Hyakka Ryōran" performed by Lilas Ikuta, the lyrics were written to focus on Jinshi and Maomao's dynamic in the story.